terrysystems/live-incident-response/notes/investigation_notes.md

 Meaning:
 FTP service identified as a potential entry point or attack surface, requires further investigation

+### First Vulnerbility in FTP

+Command: cat /etc/vsftpd.conf
+Result: SSL disabled (ssl_enable=NO)

+Observation:
+FTP service is running without encryption

+Meaning:
+Credentials and data are transmitted in plain text, making the service vulnerable to interception.
+This represents a potential security risk and possible attack vector.

 ## Phase 2 — Remediation and System Restoration